Generalized recursive atom ordering and equivalence to CL-shellability: Generalized recursive atom ordering

 \begin{rmk} Condition (ii) in Definition ~\ref{grao} is logically equivalent to the following statement: if $a_i<y$ and $a_j<y$ for $i<j$, then there exists $z\in P$ such that $a_j\lessdot z\le y$ where $a_j$ is not the earliest atom in $[\hat{0},z]$. \end{rmk}

-\begin{ex} The ordering of elements given on the left in Figure \ref{graoex} is a generalized recursive atom ordering but is not a (traditional) recursive atom ordering.
+\begin{ex} The chain-atom ordering given on the left in Figure \ref{graoex} is a generalized recursive atom ordering but is not a (traditional) recursive atom ordering.
 In particular, the atom of $[a, \hat{1}]$ labeled 3 in the poset on the left causes condition (i)(b) of Definition \ref{rao} to fail.
-The ordering of elements given on the right is a recursive atom ordering. \end{ex}
+The chain-atom ordering given on the right is a recursive atom ordering.
+We highlight in color the place where the two chain-atom orderings differ. \end{ex}